adamdelancey/ms3-tips/README.md

 In addition, create an account on [MongoDB](https://www.mongodb.com/) in order to create the database.

-1. Clone the repository by either downloading from [source](https://github.com/adamdelancey/ms3-tips), or if you have Git installed typing the following command into your terminal:
+1. Clone the repository by either downloading from [my GitHub Page](https://github.com/adamdelancey/ms3-tips), or if you already have Git installed, by typing the following command into your terminal:

 ```bash
 git clone https://github.com/adamdelancey/ms3-tips